tacconthommy/api-guides/source/includes/_selfservice.md

 ### Example 1: Signing up a new user with eBay

-<aside class="success">For this example no authorisation is required, but you need to have a client id.</aside>
+<aside class="notice">For this example no authorisation is required, but you need to have a client id.</aside>

 ```shell
 curl -X POST -H "Content-Type: application/json" -d '{